 I also liked the city architecture, especially the red-brick buildings framing the numerous canals.

 Day two, Monday

 According to the navigation, to walk the whole route took me about half an hour.
 It was fun crossing non-touristic parts of the city.
 Twice I got a feeling of deja vu — some streets I crossed strongly reminded me of my home city Irkutsk.
 There was something in their atmosphere!
-Finally, having bought a pin, I walked along the waterfront.
+Finally, after I bought a pin, I decided to walk along the waterfront.
 There were so many tourists!
 It hasn’t crossed my mind before that Hamburg was a popular tourist destination.

-Having found the coffee shop, I bought a cold brew to go and two packs of custom roast coffee beans.
+I found the Playground coffee shop and bought there a cold brew to go and two packs of custom roast coffee beans.
 The coffee was excellent.

 It was a truly spectacular part of the city, with numerous graffiti walls and hip cafes, restaurants and bars.
 It would have been cool to explore it for a little bit longer, but I had to head back to the airport.
 I guess, it is totally worth paying Hamburg another visit someday.